Moms on Call’s Soothing Technique

 - Go into the baby’s room with as minimal light and distraction as possible and get back out quickly (and safely) to help them learn to put themselves back to sleep.

-Here is the best part!
+Here is the best part about the Soothing Technique!

 - In the meantime, they are developing tools to get themselves back to sleep.
 We call this a PARENTING WIN!
 Grab your cape because you just did some real wonder!